vanilla-note/vanillanote.min/README.md

 * Multiple notes can be drawn on a single document.
 * Available in languages other than English.(ex.
 Korean)
 * It is implemented to have minimal impact on existing css or javascript sources.
-* Not using innerHTML and eval..
+* Not using innerHTML and eval.
 * Various controls are possible through html tag attribute values.
 * Note control is possible through the provided function API.
 * Vanillanote objects can be used through getNote().